IndudiniThennakoon/lashan-flirt-app/README.md

 # 💕 Love Lord Simulator App
-The **Love Lord Simulator** is a hilarious office-themed interactive game designed to bring laughter and fun to your workplace!
-Featuring the legendary office charmer "Lord Lashan," this app gamifies the art of office romance with engaging animations, interactive elements, and playful humor.
+The **Love Lord Simulator** is a interactive game designed to bring laughter and fun to your workplace!
+Featuring the legendary charmer "Lord Lashan," this app gamifies the art of romance with engaging animations, interactive elements, and playful humor.
-- Experience the ultimate office romance simulation with dynamic animations
+- Experience the ultimate romance simulation with dynamic animations
 - Interactive charm deployment system with funny pickup lines
 - Real-time stats tracking including Love Power, Charm Level, and Hearts Won
 - Beautiful gradient UI with floating hearts, sparkles, and smooth transitions